Partial tidal disruptions of spinning eccentric white dwarfs by spinning intermediate mass black holes: Results

-\tb{One possible reason for more disruption in a retrograde orbit could be the stronger rotation of the WD's orbit caused by the frame-dragging effect.
-This extra rotation, over time, increases the likelihood of the WD getting closer to the BH than its prograde counterpart.
+One possible reason for the increased disruption in a retrograde orbit is the longer time the WD spends near the pericenter, leading to more significant tidal interactions and greater mass loss compared to its prograde counterpart.
+This extended interaction, influenced by the larger apsidal precession angle in the retrograde orbit, enhances the likelihood of the WD experiencing stronger tidal forces.
 We observe that as the WD approaches and interacts strongly with the BH near the pericenter, disruption begins and continues until it reaches the apocenter; eventually, the tidal tail masses converge.
-During this phase, we see from the Right panel of Figure \ref{fig.RBH} that the retrograde orbit is closer to the black hole than the prograde orbit.
+During this phase, we see from the right panel of Figure \ref{fig.RBH} that the retrograde orbit is closer to the black hole than the prograde orbit.
 This proximity leads to more pronounced tidal interactions, hence allowing tidal forces to overcome the WD's self-gravity to a greater extent.
-As a result, there is more disruption compared to the prograde orbit.} The precession of the orbits of the core center of mass for different $a^\star$ values is shown in the \tb{Right panel} of Figure \ref{fig.RBH}.
+As a result, there is more disruption compared to the prograde orbit.
+The precession of the orbits of the core center of mass for different $a^\star$ values is shown in the right panel of Figure \ref{fig.RBH}.
 Additionally, we plot the geodesics of the point particle obtained independently of the SPH code with the same initial conditions.
 Based on \cite{Banerjee2023}, the SPH core center-of-mass orbits deviate from the test particle geodesic when the mass ratio ($q = M/M_\star$) is smaller than $10^3$.
 For our case, the mass ratio is approximately $3.3 \times 10^4$, explaining the lesser deviations in the trajectories in our work.